Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

-The second goal is concerned with the scaling laws of deep learning models with respect to the amount of data available and the application of those models to diverse clinical settings.
-As has been shown in the general computer vision domain, larger datasets have a significant impact on model performance, especially when used to pre-train models to learn rich representations that can be used for various downstream tasks such as classification, semantic segmentation, and pose estimation \cite{sun2017revisiting}.
-Additionally, ensuring that datasets capture the underlying data distribution and thus contain sufficient representation of the test distribution has been shown to be especially important in the medical domain \cite{althnian2021impact}.
-For CoPath, this translates to ensuring a dataset captures the variation in tissue structure, disease progression, staining, preparation artifacts, scanners, image processing etc.
+The second goal is concerned with the scaling laws of deep learning models with respect to the amount of data available and their application to diverse clinical settings.
+As seen in the general computer vision domain, larger datasets tend to improve model performance, especially when used to learn rich model representations through pre-training that can be used for downstream tasks such as classification and semantic segmentation \cite{sun2017revisiting}.
+Additionally, ensuring that datasets capture the underlying data distribution and thus sufficiently encompass the test distribution has been shown to be especially important in the medical domain \cite{althnian2021impact}.
+For CPath, this means ensuring a dataset captures the expected variations in tissue structure, disease progression, staining, preparation artifacts, scanner types, and image processing.
+Collecting a sufficiently large dataset continues to be problematic, however, so recent works have focused on using crowd sourcing to annotate histopathology data posted publicly on Twitter and YouTube \cite{huang2023visual,qu2023exploring}, a practice that is similar to that commonly used for natural images.